mcthuesen/MobilePay-PoS-v10/docs/index.md

 [![](assets/images/Preview-MP-logo-and-type-horizontal-blue.png)](assets/images/Preview-MP-logo-and-type-horizontal-blue.png)

 # General description
-MobilePay PoS is an API for setting up Merchant's transaction requests on customer's MobilePay apps Instore.
-The customer is in PoS not required to manually enter any information in the MobilePay app pertaining to the transaction.
+MobilePay PoS is an API for setting up Merchant's transaction requests on customers' MobilePay apps in a store.
+MobilePay PoS does not require the customer to manually enter any information in the MobilePay app pertaining to the transaction.
 A transaction request can typically be obtained by the customer by holding the phone near to a Merchant device(Terminal, BLE beacon, etc.) OR scanning a QR code.

 There are two types of transactions in MobilePay PoS:
 * a payment which is a near instantaneous transfer of funds following the approved payment request
 * a reservation where the transfer of funds happens sometime after the approval of the reservation request.

 Currently MobilePay PoS uses BLE one-way and two-way beacons and QR-codes to set up the transaction requests - the technology choices are not important for the API - however the concept of a beacon ID is central to allow matching of the Customer willing to pay and the Merchant's transaction request.

 ## Overview of Version 10 changes from Version 8.6 of the MobilePay PoS API